3rg1s/SBNotes/README.md

  - Add a php file to create the database for you!
  - Add roles to users.(admin,normal).
  - fix the generate code button on admin page.
  - Create a admin folder with the admin files there.
+ - Add forget password,option which will send a link to reset your password(or something similar).